r-quixote/img_tracking/README.md

 **2DO:**
 - [X] ~~add tracking for second point in order to track angle between 2 points~~
-- [ ] can't go to manual when tracking multiple points
-	- [ ] manual still needs all sorts of work
+- [ ] can't go to manual when tracking multiple points (in general manual still needs all sorts of work...)
 - [ ] add run from terminal
 - [ ] file name indepence (trial with imgs from PI/webcam/other name format)
 	- [ ] figure out filename independent way to find timestamp